Anansi Boys: Television

 In 2014, it was reported a television miniseries of Anansi Boys was being produced by the BBC.
 It was to be made by Red Production Company with Gaiman as executive producer.
 Although the miniseries was never made, elements of the abandoned series were instead incorporated into the Starz adaptation of American Gods.

 In May 2020, it was reported that a miniseries adaptation was in development by Endor Productions, for Amazon Prime Video.

 In July 2021, it was announced that Amazon had given the production a series order consisting of 6 episodes.
 It would be produced by Amazon Studios, The Black Corporation, Endor Productions, and Red Production Company, with Lenny Henry and Neil Gaiman as writers and executive producers.
 Delroy Lindo is set to star as Mr. Nancy.
 Malachi Kirby is also set to star as Fat Charlie and Spider.

 Filming of the series commenced in January 2022 in Edinburgh.

+Comics

+In 2024, Gaiman partnered with Marc Bernardin to adapt Anansi Boys into a multi-volume comic series, with the artwork done by Shawn Martinbrough.
+Published by Dark Horse Comics, the first volume of Anansi Boys was supposed to run for eight issues.
+However, following allegations of sexual misconduct against Gaiman, Dark Horse cancelled the project after seven issues.